shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/04 SAM/01 SAM Overview.md

 - SAM can run locally using SAM CLI + AWS ToolKit for local testing and debugging
 - `SAM Policy Templates`: To access resource, we need to add IAM roles to the Lambda, `SAM Policy Templates` can be used instead

+### Running SAM locally

+- In AWS, a lambda has associated role and aws context to invoke other services
+- In local, to allow access other services from lambda
+  - First create a profile
+  - When invoke, use the profile as parameter

 ### SAM & CodeDeploy

 - CodeDeploy is integrated closely with the SAM